- Adventure Club

 For more information regarding the Marching Mustangs, contact Mr. Roselieb.

 Masque and Gavel is the leadership organization that includes students in theater, speech and stage crew.
 Meetings are held once a month to discuss performance opportunities, drama club activities, and fundraising events.
 The organization is led by student elected officers who coordinate with theater, speech and stage crew sponsors.

 The math team is a competitive organization for students that enjoy solving challenging math problems and learning about topics in mathematics that are not part of the traditional high school curriculum.
 Our practices are low key and involve students working together in a cooperative environment.
 Anyone that likes math and wants to meet others that feel the same way is encouraged to attend.

-For more information regarding Math Team, please contact Mr. Stevenson.
+For more information regarding Mindful Mustangs, please contact Mrs. Franz.

 Model UN affords students the opportunity to participate in authentic simulations of the United Nations.
 Students learn to debate current issues; learn about the international community and develop research, writing, public speaking and conflict resolution skills.
 If you are interested in international politics, this club is a perfect fit for you!

 Movie Club welcomes students that are movie lovers, supporters of the arts or are just looking for a place to hang out with friends after school while watching a movie.
 Movie Club meets once a month in C261.
 Members suggest titles to watch and vote on the choices.
 Members bring snacks and a fun attitude to the meeting.
 Here are some films that have been watched in past meetings: Nightmare Before Christmas, Ferris Bueller's Day Off, Imitation Game, Star Wars Episode VII.